The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 Where To Stay: Batur Volcano Guesthouse

-About The Gunung Batur Volcano
+About The Batur Volcano

 At one time (before it blew its top), Batur was apparently more than 3,800 meters (12,500 feet) tall β making it even bigger than Mount Agung, Baliβs current tallest volcano (which is already huge).